tolegen-ai/ml-model-evaluation-and-optimization/01-model-benchmarking-and-error-analysis/README.md

 ## Project 01: Model Benchmarking and Error Analysis

-The first module, `01-model-benchmarking-and-error-analysis`, is a portfolio-grade supervised learning benchmark for the UCI Forest Cover Type dataset.
+The first project, `01-model-benchmarking-and-error-analysis`, is a portfolio-grade supervised learning benchmark for the UCI Forest Cover Type dataset.

 It compares: